Turkish election: Here's how an opposition win could impact EU ties

 Kemal Kılıçdaroğlu, the candidate picked by a united opposition, is currently leading in the polls and said that he will try to restore trust with the EU and the West which is now at a historic low.

-The EU froze Turkiye’s accession negotiations in 2018 in response to the deterioration of Turkish democracy.
+The EU froze Turkey’s accession negotiations in 2018 in response to the deterioration of Turkish democracy.

 EU leaders stated in their June 2018 summit conclusions that Turkey "has been moving further away from the European Union" and expressed concerns over its "backsliding on the rule of law and on fundamental rights".